6 Facts About Lisp

 ZIL, Franz Lisp, Common Lisp, and Le Lisp, 1980s

 ZIL, or Zork Implementation Language, was released in the 1980s.
-Franz Lisp is a play on Franz Liszt, the famous composer and pianist.
-It was widely used in the 1980s but the final version of the language was released in 1988.
+Franz Lisp is a play by Franz Liszt, the famous composer and pianist.
+It was widely used in the 1980s, but the final version of the language was released in 1988.